-Hope for Ghana is building its first school in the remote village of Gakpokorpe, a poor village of farmers whose children now walk almost 3 kilometers each way to get to school.
-The schoolhouse, dedicated to Mason Langford, will create a kindergarten, primary school and library.
+Hope for Ghana's first school is in the remote village of Gakpokorpe, a poor village of farmers whose children previously walked 3 kilometers each way to get to school.
+The school, dedicated to Mason Langford, provides a kindergarten, primary school and library.

 Hand-Made Ghanaian Bracelets Fundraise Mission

 As you look for unique gifts for family and friends, Hope for Ghana is selling gorgeous traditional Ghanaian bracelets made of hand-painted glass beads.
 These bracelets have been made by women in Ghana, each one uniquely reflecting the beauty and color of Ghana.
 Bracelets are on sale for $25 each.
 100% of the donation price goes towards Hope for Ghana’s life-saving mission of building schools and libraries, and providing access to clean, potable water to villages in dire need.
 Bracelets may be individually selected in person or virtually via Zoom, and can be mailed anywhere within the United States.
 Contact Hope for Ghana to purchase these very special gifts.
 Buy A Traditional Ghanaian Bracelet